interactive3dgraphicscourse-uniud-2019/cubes-2019-monadic-parsers/README.md

 # Report - Game of Life
-Students: Lorenzo Iuri, Simone Mezzavilla, Nicolò Rossi
+Students: Nicolò Rossi, Lorenzo Iuri, Simone Mezzavilla

+<img src="https://raw.githubusercontent.com/redsnic/I3DG_Uniud/master/images/progetto1/report/main.png" width="100%">

 Notice: the number of commits of each github account does not represent the actual amount of worktime and codelines of each member of the team; this is because most of the project was done while all the team members where working together in the same place, and usually the commit procedure was preceded by a code-merging phase, in which the various parts of the new codelines (already tested) were reviewed and merged.

-<img src="https://raw.githubusercontent.com/redsnic/I3DG_Uniud/master/images/progetto1/report/main.png" width="100%">

 ## Introduction
 The basic idea of this project is to adapt the 2D "Game of Life" to a 3D version, maintaining the core rules of the standard game.
-The traditional 2D version provide a n x m cell matrix, which evolves during the game activating ("keeping alive") and deactivating ("killing") its cells at every step.
+The traditional 2D version provide a `n x m` cell matrix, which evolves during the game activating ("keeping alive") and deactivating ("killing") its cells at every step.
 The rules are as follows:
 * One cell needs to have a set amount of neighbouring cells to survive the next step and be kept alive.
 If the amount it has is not enough or too much, the cell is killed.
 Using the same line of reasoning a cell can also resurrect, if it has the correct number of neighbouring cells.
 * The amount of neighbouring cells must be included between a minimum and a maximum number, set at the beginning of the game.
 * The cells start the game randomly activated or deactivated.